DamienFr/RoHO/README.md

 * Having at least three descendant tips.
 * An homoplasic position is only considered for RoHo score computation if at least n=5 or n=10 nodes satisfy the two first criteria.

-This Readme file will be edited and completed more thoroughly in the days to come.
 A test dataset with no copyright issue will be provided in order to get the scripts running